80,000 Hours 80,000 Hours

 Podcast

-• #49 – Rachel Glennerster on a year's worth of education for under $1 and other development best buys
+• #49 – Rachel Glennerster on a year’s worth of education for under a dollar and other ‘best buys’ in development

 Podcast